-Hydro One's transmission business owns, operates and maintains Hydro One's transmission system, which accounts for approximately 92% (2021 - 98%) of Ontario's transmission capacity based on revenue approved by the Ontario Energy Board (OEB).
-As at December 31, 2022, the Company's transmission business consists of the transmission system operated by subsidiaries of Hydro One Inc. (a wholly owned subsidiary of the Company), Hydro One Networks Inc. (Hydro One Networks) and Hydro One Sault Ste.
-Marie LP (HOSSM), as well as an approximately 66% interest in B2M Limited Partnership (B2M LP), and an approximately 55% interest in Niagara Reinforcement Limited Partnership (NRLP).
-The Company's transmission business is rateregulated and earns revenues mainly by charging transmission rates that are approved by the OEB.
+Hydro One's transmission business owns and operates Hydro One's transmission system, which accounts for approximately 92% (2022 - 92%) of Ontario's transmission capacity based on the network component of the revenue requirement approved by the Ontario Energy Board (OEB).
+As at December 31, 2023, the Company's transmission business consists of the transmission system operated by Hydro One Inc.'s (a wholly owned subsidiary of the Company) subsidiaries, Hydro One Networks Inc. (Hydro One Networks) and Hydro One Sault Ste.
+Marie LP (HOSSM), as well as an approximate 66% interest in B2M Limited Partnership and an approximate 55% interest in Niagara Reinforcement Limited Partnership.
+The Company's transmission business is rate-regulated and earns revenues mainly by charging transmission rates that are approved by the OEB.

-As at and for the year ended December 31 2022 2021 Electricity transmitted 1 (MWh) 137,569,865 133,844,210 Transmission lines spanning the province (circuit-kilometres) 29,910 30,023 Rate base (millions of dollars) 14,450 13,745 Capital investments (millions of dollars) 1,209 1,320 Assets placed in-service (millions of dollars) 1,405 1,008
+For the year ended December 31 2023 2022 Electricity transmitted (MWh) 137,130,724 137,569,865 Rate base (millions of dollars) 15,336 14,450 Capital investments (millions of dollars) 1,493 1,209 Assets placed in-service (millions of dollars) 1,296 1,405